diningphil/mlwiz/docs/intro.rst

 Installation:
 *******************

-Automated tests passing on Windows, Linux, and MacOS.
+Automated tests passing on Linux and Windows.

 The recommended way to install the library is to follow the steps to install ``torch`` and ``torch_geometric`` prior to installing MLWiz.